FINANCIAL AID | Helping you BU

 of Baker students at the College of Arts and Sciences receive financial aid in the form of scholarships and grants—totaling thousands of dollars.

-In 2015, $20 million in financial aid benefited Baker students, making their education more affordable.
+In 2015, more than $22 million in financial aid benefited Baker students, making their education more affordable.

 To be awarded an academic scholarship, freshmen and new transfer students must be admitted to the College of Arts and Sciences or a School of Education undergraduate program.
 If you have not applied for admission, you may apply online.

-After you are admitted to Baker, we’ll use the information shown below to determine your academic scholarship eligibility.
-Then, after January 1, you should submit the Free Application for Federal Student Aid (FAFSA).
-When we receive your FAFSA results, we’ll prepare your individual financial aid letter detailing all known sources of financial aid.
+After you are admitted to Baker, we’ll use the information on file to determine your academic scholarship eligibility.
+For need-based aid, you should submit the Free Application for Federal Student Aid (FAFSA) between October 1 and March 15.
+When your FAFSA results arrive, we’ll prepare your individual financial aid letter, which details all known sources of financial aid.
+Learn more about about need-based programs.

 Freshman Competition Awards